kubernetes/kubernetes/docs/proposals/deployment.md

    and the old RCs have been ramped down to 0.
 6. Cleanup.

-DeploymentController is stateless so that it can recover incase it crashes during a deployment.
+DeploymentController is stateless so that it can recover in case it crashes during a deployment.

 ### MinReadySeconds